himself949/react_redux_demo_recipes/README.md

-React + Redux app created using guidelines and CSS from Codecademy's Learn Redux course
+React-Redux app created using guidelines and CSS from Codecademy's Learn Redux course

 Users can click on different recipes icons in the All Recipes list and add them to the favourite's list